roots/docs/docs/bedrock/master/server-configuration.md

+---
+description: The document root for your site must be pointed to Bedrock's web folder.
+See example server configurations for running Bedrock on Nginx or Apache.
+---

 # Server Configuration

 Bedrock can run on any webserver that supports Composer and PHP >= 7.1.
 The document root for your site must be pointed to Bedrock's `web` folder.